ani1009/stock_market_chatbot/README.md

 For First .py file run : streamlit run chatbot.py
 For Second .py file run : streamlit run chatbot1.py After Running chatbot.py File you will have Streamlit Interface and you will able to chat with chatbot: You can ask which is best performing stock, or any particular stock that you want
+To run chatbot1.py file you must have to install some dependencies using pip command (in venv activated terminal): streamlit yfinance  plotly  numpy  langchain ollama
+After Installing Dependencies You have to install Ollama in your Local System and you have to Download Phi-2: a 2.7B language model by Microsoft. here is the link: https://ollama.com/library/phi
-After Running chatbot1.py File You Will AI Model's(Microsoft phi-2) Response You can ask bot questions like what is Stock, History of any Particular Stock etc.
+After that you can run follwing command in your venv activated terminal: ollama list You will see model named phi:latest (This is the AI Model which we Used) After that You Just have to run command: ollama pull phi You will see ollama will Successfully able to pull phi model in youe venv After performing all steps you just have to run chatbot1.py File using streamlit command & You Will AI Model's(Microsoft phi-2) Response You can ask bot questions like what is Stock, History of any Particular Stock etc.